Code-Institute-Submissions/fitipedia/README.md

 1. In the 'Clone' section, make sure that the 'HTTPS' heading is underlined and copy the URL inside the box.

-1. Open the Terminal on your device and type 'pwd to show your current working directory (this is where the project folder will be imported)
+1. Open the Terminal on your device and type `pwd` to show your current working directory (this is where the project folder will be imported).

 1. Type 'git clone' and paste the URL copied from GitHub (note there must be a space between 'clone' and the URL) and press enter.